My stab at rendering Shadow Dom server side

 }

-2. Move the (current) Shadow DOM (with the Light DOM added to it) into the Light DOM.
+later on - Move the (current) Shadow DOM (with the Light DOM added to it) into the Light DOM.
 We need to send the Shadow DOM over the wire.
 By placing its contents inside the Light DOM, its contents no longer are part of the Shadow DOM but become Light DOM

-3. Remove the obsolete <slot> element
+- Remove the obsolete

-4. Trigger the same routine for the now-in-Light-DOM-elements as they might contain other Custom Elements
+element - Trigger the same routine for the now-in-Light-DOM-elements as they might contain other Custom Elements

-5. Add the original Light DOM in a <template> element.
-We need to preserve the original Light DOM because in the browser we should be able to reset everything to its original state
+element.
+We need to preserve the original Light DOM because in the browser we should be able to reset everything to its original state - Add the (JSON) object containing all data as well to it to will gets send down the wire

-7. Mark this Custom Element as 'serialized' so the hydrate script in the browser knows this elements needs some work.
+script in the browser knows this elements needs some work.

-I move the original Light DOM inside of a <template> element, because the browser won’t touch anything inside a <template>.
-In other words, it won’t render duplicate content.
+I move the original Light DOM inside of a <template>

 Get the modified HTML